ceptontech/cepton_ros/README.md

 ## Getting started

 Connect the sensor's ethernet cable to the computer (we recommend using a USB to Ethernet adapter).
-Assign a static IP address to the Ethernet interface of the form 192.168.0.*/16 (e.g. 192.168.0.2/16).
+Assign a static IP address to the Ethernet interface of the form 192.168.0.\*/16 (e.g. 192.168.0.2/16).
 On Ubuntu, this can be done through the Network Manager GUI.
+The sensor IP address is 192.168.\*.\*, and it sends UDP broadcast packets on port 8808.
+The sensor will start sending packets as soon as the power is connected.

 The best place to start, is to launch the demo (`roscore` must be running already)